Policy and Procedure Name:

 is triggering the medical treatment request; and

-recommendation on a NOR to the IC when BWC does not have jurisdiction to issue
+a recommendation on a NOR to the IC when BWC does not have jurisdiction to

-decision is final, BWC will notify the MCO of the decision, and the MCO shall
+the decision is final, BWC will notify the MCO of the decision, and the MCO

-business days from receipt of the BWC notification when medical treatment services
+within three business days from receipt of the BWC notification when medical treatment

-calendar days from receipt of the BWC notification when medical treatment
+within 30 calendar days from receipt of the BWC notification when medical

 c.
 Bill